dm4rnde/StockPriceOverviewAppl/README.md

 <br>

-Because other module this app depends on does not work
+As other module this app depends on does
-<br>anymore (google finance side interrupted). <br>
+<br>not work anymore (google finance side interrupted).<br>
 Because of this **CHART SIDE does NOT WORK** at the moment.

 <br>